Hendy/umbraco-look/README.md

 {
 	/// <summary>
 	/// 'Hook indexing'
-	/// Get or set the names of all the Exmaine indexers to use.
+	/// Get or set the names of all the Examine indexers to use.
 	/// By default, all Umbraco Examine indexers will be used.
 	/// Set to null (or an empty array) not use any Examine indexers.
 	/// </summary>